-58. In addition to the theoretical study required of every male student in mechanics, agriculture, and military arts, every male student who accepts the privilege of free tuition, and such others as may elect, shall pursue a course of practical instruction in mechanics and agriculture.
+58. In addition to the theoretical study required of every male student in mechanics, agriculture, and military art, every male student who accepts the privilege of free tuition, and such others as may elect, shall pursue a course of practical instruction in mechanics and agriculture.
 For labor performed in that way that is valuable otherwise than as a means of instruction, a reasonable compensation will be allowed, the proceeds going, if necessary, first to supply the student with the prescribed military uniform, and after that toward the payment of his rent and board account.

-59. For military instruction and training there will be a drill, or other military exercise, every day, Saturdays and Sundays excepted, and lasting one hour; unless the President may dispense with it.
+59. For military instruction and training there will be a drill, or other military exercise, every day, Saturdays and Sundays excepted, and lasting one hour; unless for some special and urgent reason the President may occasionally dispense with it.
 The drill will be conducted in the academic building when the weather or condition of the ground will not permit it out of doors.
-Special military exercises may be ordered by the President at any time.
+There will, besides, be a guard mounting daily, without exception, and special military exercises may be ordered by the President at any time.

 64. Besides the means above provided for the repression of neglect and misconduct, a demerit system shall be enforced.
-The Commandant shall keep a register of all delinquencies for which the students are reported, and shall charge against each offense, not satisfactorily explained, a number of demerits according to the following scale:
+The Commandant shall keep a register of all delinquencies for which the students are reported, and shall charge against each offense, not satisfactorily explained, a number of demerit according to the following scale:

-An offense of the first class will count

-An offense of the second class will count 4.

-An offense of the third class will count 3.
-An offense of the fourth class will count 2.

-An offense of the fifth class will count
+An offense of the first class will count An offense of the second class will count An offense of the third class will count An offense of the fourth class will count An offense of the fifth class will count An offense of the sixth class will count 10.
+7. 5.
+4. 3.
+2. An offense of the seventh class will count I.

-In the first year of the student at the College offenses will count one-third less than in the above scale.
+In the first year of the student at the College offenses will count one third less than in the above scale.
 The Faculty will classify to suit this scale the offenses ordinarily committed by students.
-At the end of every month for which the number of demerits recorded against any student is less than 10 the difference between 10 and the number recorded shall be deducted from his aggregate record of demerit.
+At the end of every month for which the number of demerit recorded against any student is less than 8, the difference between 8 and the number recorded shall be deducted from his aggregate record of demerit.